ethereum/ethereum-org-website/src/content/developers/tutorials/yellow_paper_evm/index.md

 - **w = JUMP ∧ μ<sub>s</sub>[0]∉D(I<sub>b</sub>)**

   The opcode is [`JUMP`](https://www.evm.codes/#56) and the address is not a [`JUMPDEST`](https://www.evm.codes/#5b).
-  Jumps are *only* valid when the destination is a `JUMPDEST`.
+  Jumps are *only* valid when the destination is a [`JUMPDEST`](https://www.evm.codes/#5b).

 - **w = JUMPI ∧ μ<sub>s</sub>[1]≠0 ∧ μ<sub>s</sub>[0] ∉ D(I<sub>b</sub>)**

   The opcode is [`JUMPI`](https://www.evm.codes/#57), the condition is true (non zero) so the jump should happen, and the address is not a [`JUMPDEST`](https://www.evm.codes/#5b).
-  Jumps are *only* valid when the destination is a `JUMPDEST`.
+  Jumps are *only* valid when the destination is a [`JUMPDEST`](https://www.evm.codes/#5b).

 - **w = RETURNDATACOPY ∧ μ<sub>s</sub>[1]+μ<sub>s</sub>[2]>|| μ<sub>o</sub> ||**

   The opcode is [`RETURNDATACOPY`](https://www.evm.codes/#3e).
   In this opcode stack element μ<sub>s</sub>[1] is the offset to read from in the return data buffer, and stack element μ<sub>s</sub>[2] is the length of data.
-  This condition occurs when you try to read beyond the end of the buffer.
+  This condition occurs when you try to read beyond the end of the return data buffer.
+  Note that there isn't a similar condition for the calldata or for the code itself.
+  When you try to read beyond the end of those buffers you just get zeros.

 - **|| μ<sub>s</sub> || - δ<sub>w</sub> + α<sub>w</sub> > 1024**

-  This condition specifies the maximum stack size.
-  If the existing stack size plus the new number of items added is over 1024, it is a stack overflow.
+  Stack overflow.
+  If running the opcode will result in a stack of over 1024 items, abort.

 - **¬I<sub>w</sub> ∧ W(w,μ)**